dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 ```
 > You can easily get the base64-encoded value of your private key by running `base64 -i <path-to-private-key-file>.pem` in your terminal

-If you pass a passphrase in the connection string, please url encode it.
+If you pass a passphrase in the connection string, please URL encode it.
 ```toml
 # keep it at the top of your toml file! before any section starts
 destination.snowflake.credentials="snowflake://loader:<password>@kgiotue-wn98412/dlt_data?private_key=<base64 encoded pem>&private_key_passphrase=<url encoded passphrase>"
 ```

-In **external authentication** you can use oauth provider like Okta or external browser to authenticate.
+In **external authentication**, you can use an OAuth provider like Okta or an external browser to authenticate.
 You pass your authenticator and refresh token as below:
 ```toml
 [destination.snowflake.credentials]
 database = "dlt_data"